adjust/dev-docs/docs/unity/reference/AdjustAppStoreSubscription.md

 Use this class to store App Store subscription information.
 You can pass this to Adjust's servers using the [`trackAppStoreSubscription` method](unity-trackAppStoreSubscription-invocation).

-% classMethod AdjustAppStoreSubscription
+% Class method AdjustAppStoreSubscription

-:::{function} AdjustAppStoreSubscription (price, currency, transactionId, receipt)
+:::::{function} AdjustAppStoreSubscription (price, currency, transactionId, receipt)
 :noindex:

 Initializes a subscription